-Enjoy the thrill of riding on a two-wheeler many of America’s most beautiful roads, among breathtaking landscapes …
+Enjoy riding on a two-wheeler many of America’s most beautiful roads, admiring breathtaking landscapes …

-always on the road and always in motion with Go America and Go Biker!
+always on the road and always with Go America and Go Biker!

 Departure from Rome or Milan with British Airways flight and arrival in Denver.
 Free transfer to the hotel.
 Denver has the charm of an urban city and at the same time the mystery of the Old Wild West.
 Located just over 1 kilometer above sea level the capital of Colorado was one of the first settlements not to have been built in a navigable body of water or close to a functioning railway.
 Here a grain of gold was discovered which led many avid seekers to settle there although such a large gold discovery had never been made, William H. Larimer arrived in 1859 and devised a plan for the city.
 Today the city of Denver is a thriving commercial and financial center but the light it shone at its dawn has not yet gone out.